Select an article below

 - Vocational retraining

-Out-of-pocket expenses for approved travel can include mileage, food, and lodging.
-They will be reimbursed at rates set by L&I. These rates may be less than your actual cost.
-You can also be reimbursed for other transportation costs, such as parking or bridge or ferry tolls.
+Out-of-pocket expenses for approved travel may include mileage, food, and lodging.
+These expenses will be reimbursed at L&I-set rates, which may be lower than your actual costs.
+You may also be reimbursed for additional transportation costs, such as parking fees, and for bridge and ferry tolls.
 Receipts may be required.

-To ensure you receive reimbursement, make sure the city pre-approves your travel.
-Contact the City in advance to request pre-approval and to find out what documentation they need in order to process your request for reimbursement.
-You must send your request for reimbursement to the city within one year of the trip and clearly indicate the date, destination, and reason for the travel.
+To ensure you receive reimbursement, make sure the City pre-approves your travel.
+Contact the city in advance to request pre-approval and find out what documentation they need to process your reimbursement request.
+You must submit your reimbursement request to the city within one year of the trip and clearly indicate the date, destination, and reason for the travel.

 Property Damage Refunds

-In some cases, your benefits may cover the cost of personal property damaged or lost because of a workplace injury.
-The same is true if those items are damaged or lost because of emergency treatment offered on the scene.
-Receipts for repair or replacement of articles are required.
-Copies of receipts and your request for reimbursement should be sent to the city or the city’s representative.
+In some cases, your benefits may cover the cost of personal property damaged or lost due to a workplace injury.
+The same applies if those items are damaged or lost during emergency treatment provided on the scene.
+Receipts for repairs or replacement of articles are required.
+Copies of the receipts and your reimbursement request should be sent to the city or the city’s representative.

 Motor Vehicle Modification

-The costs of modifying a motor vehicle may be covered for workers suffering amputation or paralysis.
+The costs of modifying a motor vehicle may be covered for workers who have suffered amputation or paralysis.
 Dollar limits apply.
 The modification must be necessary to meet the worker’s need for safe transportation.
-Any vehicle modifications must be pre-approved by the city or their representative.
+Any vehicle modifications must be pre-approved by the city or its representative.

 Home Modification

-The costs of modifying a home may be covered for workers suffering catastrophic injuries.
+Home modification costs may be covered for workers suffering catastrophic injuries.
 Dollar limits apply.
-Some examples of catastrophic injuries are brain injury, paralysis, loss of arm(s) or leg(s), and severe or progressive lung or heart disease.
+Examples of catastrophic injuries include brain injury, paralysis, loss of one or more arms or legs, and severe or progressive lung or heart disease.
 The modifications must be necessary to meet the worker’s needs for safety, mobility, or activities of daily living.
-Any home modifications must be pre-approved by the city or their representative.
+All home modifications must be pre-approved by the city or its representative.